quentinsf/ansible-webfaction/README.md

 ## A simple example

-To use these modules, which you can find in the 'library' folder (webfaction_app, webfaction_domain etc), put them in a directory called 'library' at the same level as your top-level playbooks.
-See [the Ansible docs](http://docs.ansible.com/developing_modules.html) for more information.

-Once you've done that, this is what the above steps might look like in a playbook:
+This is what the commands might look like in a playbook:

     ---
     - hosts: localhost